MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 ### Design Considerations

 - AKS can be deployed in two different [networking models](/azure/aks/concepts-network#azure-cni-advanced-networking).
-  - Kubenet networking: AKS nodes are integrated within an existing virtual network, but pods exist within a virtual overlay network on each node.
+  - **Kubenet networking:** AKS nodes are integrated within an existing virtual network, but pods exist within a virtual overlay network on each node.
+Traffic between pods on different nodes is routed through kube-proxy.
-  - Azure Container Networking Interface (CNI) networking: the AKS cluster is integrated within an existing virtual network resource and treated as a single large network, with pods attributed their own IP address.
+  - **Azure Container Networking Interface (CNI) networking:** The AKS cluster is integrated within an existing virtual network and its nodes, pods and services received IP addresses from the same virtual network the cluster nodes are attached to.
+This is relevant for various networking scenarios requiring direct connectivity from and to pods.
+Different node pools can be deployed into different subnets [in preview](https://github.com/Azure/AKS/issues/1338).

+  > [!NOTE]
+  > Azure CNI requires more IP address space compared to Kubenet.
+Proper upfront planning and sizing of the network is required.
+For more information, refer to the [Azure CNI documentation](https://docs.microsoft.com/azure/aks/concepts-network#azure-cni-advanced-networking).

 - By default, pods are non-isolated and accept traffic from any source and can send traffic to any destination; a pod can communicate with every other pod in a given Kubernetes cluster; Kubernetes doesn't ensure any network level isolation, and doesn't isolate namespaces at the cluster level.

-- Pods can be isolated using [Network Policies].
+- Communication between Pods and Namespaces can be isolated using [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 Network Policy is a Kubernetes specification that defines access policies for communication between Pods.
 Using Network Policies, an ordered set of rules can be defined to control how traffic is sent/received, and applied to a collection of pods that match one or more label selectors.

   - AKS provides two ways to implement Network Policy, and both implementations use Linux IPTables to enforce specified policies.
     - _Azure Network Policies_
     - _Calico Network Policies_
+    - Both implementations use Linux IPTables to enforce specified policies.
+See [Differences between Azure and Calico policies and their capabilities](https://docs.microsoft.com/en-gb/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities) for more details.
   - Network policies don't conflict since they're additive.
   - For a network flow between two pods to be allowed, both the egress policy on the source pod and the ingress policy on the destination pod need to allow the traffic.
   - The network policy feature can only be enabled at cluster instantiation time.
-It's not possible to enable network policy on an existing AKS cluster.
+It is not possible to enable network policy on an existing AKS cluster.

-The delivery of network policies is consistent regardless of whether Azure or Calico is used.
+- The delivery of network policies is consistent regardless of whether Azure or Calico is used.

-- Calico provides a [richer feature set](/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities), including support for windows-nodes.
+- Calico provides a [richer feature set](https://docs.microsoft.com/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities), including support for windows-nodes and supports Azure CNI as well as Kubenet.

 - Calico introduces another party within the support ecosystem; either Calico community or paid support.
 First-party Azure support is provided for Azure network policies.

 - AKS supports the creation of different node pools to separate different workloads using nodes with different hardware and software characteristics, such as nodes with and without GPU capabilities.
   - Using node pools doesn't provide any network-level isolation.
   - All node pools must reside within the same virtual network and separating node pools in different subnets is [currently in preview](https://github.com/Azure/AKS/issues/1338).
-NSGs at the subnet can be applied to implement micro-segmentation between node pools.
+NSGs can be applied at the subnet-level to implement micro-segmentation between node pools.

 ### Design recommendations

 - Configure an NSG on all considered subnets to provide an IP ACL to secure ingress paths and isolate application components based on a Zero Trust model.
   - Use Front Door Service Tags within NSGs on all subnets containing application backends defined within Azure Front Door, since this will validate traffic originates from a legitimate Azure Front Door backend IP address space.
 This will ensure traffic flows through Azure Front Door at a service level, but header based filtering will still be required to ensure the use of a particular Front Door instance and to also mitigate 'IP spoofing' security risks.
   - Public internet traffic should be disabled on RDP and SSH ports across all applicable NSGs.

+  - Prioritize the use of the Azure CNI network plugin and consider Kubenet for scenarios with a limited range of available IP addresses to fit the application within a constrained address space.
+    - AKS supports the use of both Azure CNI and Kubenet.
+It is selected at deployment time.
+    - The Azure CNI network plugin is a more robust and scalable network plugin, and is recommended for most scenarios.
+    - Kubenet is a more lightweight network plugin, and is recommended for scenarios with a limited range of available IP addresses.
+    - See [Azure CNI](https://docs.microsoft.com/azure/aks/concepts-network#azure-cni-advanced-networking) for more details.

 - Enable [Network Policy](/azure/aks/use-network-policies) for Azure Kubernetes Service at deployment time.